How to Order Colorado Vehicle History Reports

 In Colorado, looking up VIN numbers can be done in person, at the Colorado DMV office.
 However, it is important to note that not all Colorado DMV locations offer lookup VIN services, so you must call ahead to determine whether or not a particular location can provide you with a report.

 Along with calling to see if the DMV location offers the service, it is also recommended that you clarify what information you must know, and whether certain documentation must be provided.
-To skip the long lines and wait times, order a full VIN report online.

 Ordering a VIN Number Check by Mail in Colorado